 Surfing the menu: The best Gold Coast restaurants by precinct

 If you can’t find a rockin’ place to eat on the Gold Coast, than you’re doing something wrong.
-In fact, there just aren’t enough mealtimes in the day to get through this mammoth list of Gold Coast restaurants and cafes that are truly local faves.
+In fact, there just aren’t enough mealtimes in the day to get through this mammoth list of the best restaurants and cafes on the Gold Coast that are truly local faves.

 We’ve broken it down by precinct, starting north and heading our way down the coast, so no matter where you’re staying, the best eats and Insta-opportunities are just moments away!